Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Existence of the optimal solutions

 We define the cost functional $\mathcal{J}(\cdot,\cdot,\cdot)$ on $\mathcal{A}_{ad}$ by

 for $(y,u,v)\in \mathcal{A}_{ad}$, where $\rho_1$, $\rho_3$, $\rho_4$, $\rho_5$, $\sigma_1$, and $\sigma_2$ are weight parameters.
 The term

 represents the \textit{epidemic cost} at time $t$.
 It is a combination of weighted contributions from individuals who are susceptible, exposed, asymptomatic, or infected.
-Each group has a corresponding weight $\rho_i$ $(i=1,3,4,5)$, representing the epidemic state's relative importance or severity.
+Each group has a corresponding weight $\rho_i$ $(i=1,3,4,5)$, which represents the relative importance or severity of the epidemic state.
 This term assesses the overall impact of the epidemic on the population over time.
-The expression $\frac{\sigma_1}{2}\Vert u(t)\Vert_{\mathbb{L}^{2}(\Omega)}$ denotes the \textit{control cost} associated with the treatment intervention.
-The control variable $u(t)$ is employed to administer the treatment during the epidemic.
-The parameter $\sigma_1$ serves as the treatment controller's gain, balancing the significance of implementing the treatment against its associated costs.
-The term $\frac{\sigma_2}{2}\Vert v(t)\Vert_{\mathbb{L}^{2}(\bigcup_{i=1}^{n}\omega_i)}$ represents the \textit{control cost} associated with the quarantined individuals, and it quantifies the cost of implementing quarantine measures in the control of the epidemic.
-The parameter $\sigma_2$ represents the quarantine controller's gain.
+The expression $\frac{\sigma_1}{2}\int_{\Omega} u(t,x)^2\,dx$ denotes the \textit{control cost} associated with the treatment intervention at time $t$.
+The parameter $\sigma_1$ serves as the gain of the treatment controller, balancing the significance of implementing the treatment against its associated costs.
+The term $\frac{\sigma_2}{2}\int_{\Omega}\chi_{\Omega_n}(x) v(t,x)^2\,dx$ represents the \textit{control cost} associated with the quarantined individuals, and it quantifies the cost of implementing quarantine measures at time $t$.
+The parameter $\sigma_2$ represents the gain of the quarantine controller.
+The optimal control problem is formulated as: